 When negotiating an ESI protocol, the following list, while not exhaustive, contains items to consider including, or at a minimum, provides topics and best practices for discussion with opposing counsel.

 As noted, this is not an exhaustive list but provides a good starting point to prepare for ESI protocol negotiations.
 For further reference, some courts provide sample esi protocols and esi protocol templates.

-Percipient provides an end-to-end managed document review services and included in those services is advice and consultation regarding matters relevant to ESI protocols.
-We are also available to participate in pre-discovery meet and confer conferences and are prepared to act as a point of contact with litigation opponents regarding e-discovery issues.
+Percipient provides end-to-end managed document review services and included in those services is advice and consultation regarding matters relevant to ESI protocols.
+We are also available to participate in a pre-discovery meet and confer conferences and are prepared to act as a point of contact with litigation opponents regarding e-discovery issues.
 In the meantime, you can download our ESI checklist.